pulzze/autoflow-documentation/docs/ids/action-database-select/tooltip.md

-Issue select query to configured DB connection based on the information provided
+Issues a select query to a configured DB connection